Toronto Star editor-in-chief Michael Cooke stepping down

-Toronto star editor-in-chief Michael Cooke is stepping down.
+Toronto Star editor-in-chief Michael Cooke is stepping down.

 Mr. Cooke will stay on with the company until June 1, Torstar Corp. spokesperson Bob Hepburn said.
 He was appointed editor in March of 2009.